mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/index.md

   <tr>
     <td>
       <h4><a href="dev-guide/addon-development/tutorials/adding-toolbar-button.html">Add a toolbar button</a></h4>
-      Attach a button to the Firefox Add-on toolbar, and how to run scripts in it.
+      Attach a button to the Firefox Add-on toolbar.
     </td>

     <td>